readthedocs/blog/search-update.rst

 This year, I, `Vaibhav Gupta`_, took the opportunity provided by Google Summer of Code to improve the search.
-The main goal of my `GSoC project`_ was to enable multiple hits per search result, improve the UI/UX around code search and to make an `Sphinx`_ extension to provide ``search as you type`` experience to the users.
+The main goal of my `GSoC project`_ was to enable multiple hits per search result, improve the UI/UX around code search and to make an `Sphinx extension`_ to provide "search as you type" experience to the users.

 Google Summer of Code
 ---------------------